Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Definition

-Mentalization is the ability to understand one's own and others' mental states, including thoughts, feelings, and intentions
+Mentalization is the ability to understand one's own and others' mental states, including thoughts, feelings, and intentions.
+It involves interpreting behavior in terms of underlying mental states, such as beliefs, desires, and emotions.

 Development

-Emerges through secure attachment relationships where caregivers reflect on and respond to the child's mental states
+Mentalization emerges primarily through secure attachment relationships where caregivers reflect on and respond to the child's mental states.
+The caregiver acts as a "mirror," helping the child label and understand their internal experiences.

 Function